Geo-Web-Project/specs/contracts/GeoWebAdmin.md

 Claiming a license will mint a new land parcel, mint the corresponding license, and grant control to the claimant.
 The claimant also needs to set the initial value and pay an initial license fee.

-The contract must ensure that none of the geohashes in the land claim are currently part of another license that is not expired or currently in an auction.
-In addition, claims are only valid if:
+Claims are only valid if:

 - `initialValue` >= 10 DAI
 - Resulting expiration date is >= 1 year and <= 2 years